RaphaelColman/AdventOfCode2021/README.md

 ### Overview
 This is inspired by mstksg's fantastic Haskell solutions found [here](https://github.com/mstksg/advent-of-code-2020).

-This year I'll atempt to write my thoughts on each day's solution, and why this challenge is so much fun in Haskell.
+This year I'll attempt to write my thoughts on each day's solution, and why this challenge is so much fun in Haskell.
 You can use this repo as a starter project for writing your own solutions in Haskell as it abstracts away the slightly tricky IO/reading puzzle input from file etc.

 ### Getting started
 See [here](https://www.haskell.org/platform/) for how to install the Haskell platform.